VikParuchuri/vikparuchuri.com/source/_posts/2013-07-29-making-instrumental-music-from-scratch.markdown

 * Explicitly avoid certain note patterns.
 * Algorithm to automatically pick which instruments should be slotted together.
 * Algorithm to identify optimal remix candidates.
+* Add in vocal tracks using something like [espeak](https://help.ubuntu.com/community/TextToSpeech) to generate the voice and [pydub](http://pydub.com/) to mix them into the song.
+* Try the "remixing engine" from my previous post on this music to see what happens.

 I would love to hear any comments, suggestions, or feedback you have.